-To withdraw from The APPLE Study please contact me the research team at email@example.com with your name and the email address used to complete the online questionnaire.
+To withdraw from The APPLE Study please contact the Research Nutritionist (Sylvia Zanesco) at email@example.com with your name and the email address used to complete the online survey.
 If you choose to withdraw from the project we will not retain the information you have given thus far.

 How is the study being funded?